 Non-Executive Directors are paid a basic fee.
-In addition to the basic fee, committee fees may be paid for chairing or membership of a Board committee.
-Non-Executive Director fees were reviewed in 2022.
+In addition to the basic fee, committee fees may be paid for service as Lead Independent Director, chairing or membership of a Board committee to recognize additional time committment and responsibilities of these roles.
+Non-Executive Director fees were reviewed in 2023.